 Many of its consumers are teenagers that have healthy hearts and are unlikely to have heart problems and die from the consumption of large amounts of caffeine.
 The negative reputation seems to have no effect on sales because they are higher than ever and kids have easier access to them via convenient stores, vending machines and classmates that always seem to bring a can for everyone on different occasions.

 These drinks have no sign of stopping any time soon and the companies refuse to change the ingredients.
 Health hazards have not only stemmed from the heart and other stimulant-related problems, the health risks are also associated with the consumption of large amounts of sugar which has been proven to be a bad thing.

 Addiction also accompanies the consumption of these drinks and because of this and their questionable recipe, the number of deaths connected with these drinks is predicted to become larger.
 If you are thinking of enjoying one of these drinks, it’s not recommended that you should drink a large amount all at once.
 Overconsumption has been proven to be health hazardous.
 It’s better not to drink these at all but if you are compelled to do so, it’s recommended that you consume them in small quantities.
 But the smaller cans.

 The Company That Invented The Josta Energy Drink

-The energy drink Josta was invented by PepsiCo Inc. Pepsi co is a huge company that makes many different types of snacks and drinks.
-There reach extends across many different county’s around the world.
+The Josta energy drink was invented by PepsiCo Inc. Pepsi co is a huge company that makes many different types of snacks and drinks.
+Their reach extends across many different counties around the world.

 The Year Josta Was Made